Stay informed Subscribe to our Blog

 - Fully-managed cloud service.

 - Horizontally scalable and multi-AZ availability.

 - Support NFSv4+ only

 - No built-in backup or snapshot system; may result in additional AWS EFS costs.

-NetApp Cloud Volumes ONTAPNetApp Cloud Volumes ONTAP is a comprehensive solution for cloud storage management available for use with the AWS cloud.
+NetApp Cloud Volumes ONTAP is a comprehensive solution for cloud storage management available for AWS file sharing.
 Leveraging their vast experience with on-premises SAN and NAS storage, NetApp has made it possible to use cloud compute and storage resources, including those on AWS cloud storage, to create a virtual storage appliance.